Space-Efficient Manifest Contracts: Function proxies

 Tail recursion aside, there is another important source of space inefficiency: the unbounded number of function proxies.
 Hierarchies of libraries are a typical example: consider a list library and a set library built using increasingly sorted lists.
 We might have:

 Our code reuse comes with a price: even though the precondition on $ \mathsf{min} $ is effectively the same as that on $ \mathsf{head} $, we must have two function proxies, and the non-emptiness of the list representing the set is checked twice: first by checking $ \mathsf{empty} $, and again by checking $ \mathsf{null} $ (which is the same function).
-Blame systems like those in PLT Racket encourage modules to redeclare contracts to avoid being blamed---which can result in redundant checking.
+Blame systems like those in Racket encourage modules to declare contracts to avoid being blamed, which can result in redundant checking like the above when libraries requirements imply sub-libraries' requirements.